IanMcCormick123/1040-final-project/README.md

   [Remington 870](https://en.wikipedia.org/wiki/Remington_Model_870)

   I have a few reasons for choosing these guns.
 The Colt M1911 and the AK-47 have a lot of historic value and are 2 of the most well known firearms.
 With the AK-47 being the most produced gun in the world.
 The Soviet made AK-47 is also a symbol of revolution it can even be found on the flag of Mozambique.
 The American Colt M1911 was also very important and saw a lot of usage from WW1 until the 1980s until NATO called for American to have their armed forces use the M9 Beretta instead.
+I choose the Remington 870 because I feel that it is a very good choice for home defense.
+Any home intruder will be instantly scared off by the racking of this gun.
 These guns are for recreational purpsoes as I love to go to the range and shoot it is very fun and I would recommend it to anyone.
+But they are also for safety/personal defense.

   ### TV Shows/Entertainment